 Group J: Argentina, Algeria, Austria, Jordan

-Winner: Argentina Runner-up: Austria Third (advances): Algeria Out: Jordan
+Third (advances): Algeria

 Argentina are defending champions.
 Messi at 38, in his sixth World Cup, leading a squad that has won a World Cup, a Copa AmĂ©rica, and a Finalissima in the past four years.
 Austria are organized, physical, and qualified comfortably through the European group stage â a team that has spent an entire qualifying cycle outperforming expectations rather than chasing them.
 That kind of structure and cohesion earns results in tournament football.
 Algeria, with passionate diaspora support in the northeastern United States, have enough individual quality to compete but Austria's tactical discipline and European-level match fitness give them the edge for second.
 Jordan, at their first World Cup, are here to announce themselves.